Master of Science in Biostatistics

 Master’s Report

-A written report under the direction of a member of the Biostatistics faculty is required.
-In the spring of the second year of study, students take both Biostatistics 596 under the direction of a faculty member (faculty is identified by the student) and Biostatistics 244 to guide the report 15 preparation.
-Students should begin thinking about topics for their report in the beginning of their second year of study.
-The report must be handed in and approved before the end of the spring term of the second year of study (June 12, 2026) in order to graduate.
-For specific deadlines see page 34.
-Examples of Masters Reports from recent graduates are available for review in the Biostatistics Massey library.
+A written report under the direction of a member of the Department of Biostatistics faculty is required.
+In the spring of the second year of study, students take both Biostatistics 596 under the direction of a faculty member and Biostatistics 244 to guide the report preparation.

 Comprehensive Examination